wp-plugins/jetpack-module-control/readme.txt

 == Description ==

-[Jetpack](http://jetpack.me/) adds powerful features but sometimes we don't want them all.
+[Jetpack](https://wordpress.org/plugins/jetpack/) adds powerful features... but sometimes we don't want them all.
 This plugin will allow you to blacklist / remove individual Jetpack modules.
 It can also prevent the auto-activation of Jetpack modules.

+This plugin can run on single and multisite installations.

+In most use cases, a carefully considered combination of Jetpack modules can be a really good thing.
+But not always is much consideration being done beforehand.
+Or site admins just don't know all the implications...
+Some examples: Does your web server use a server side caching making it incompatible with the Mobile Theme module?
+Do you already have a lightbox plugin running, making the Carousel module is redundant?
+Do you not want anyone monitoring uptime with the Monitor module just to call you every time the site was not accessible for a second?
+Do you offer your own backup formula and do not care much for VaultPress's competition?
+Any one of Jetpack's modules can bring overlapping or even conflicting functionality.
+In such cases, being able to remove them is a good thing.

-This plugin was created to run both on single site and multisite installations.
-On multisite, it can only be network activated.
+On multisite, it can only be network activated and controls Jetpack on all sites.
+Jetpack itself can, but does not need to be, network activated.

+For single site installations, this plugin would only serve purpose if the site has multiple administrators and the primary admin wants to prevent other admins from switching on certain modules.
+The primary admin needs access to the wp-config.php to be able to lock down the plugins settings for complete security.

 == Installation ==